|

 not many servers who are able to put the accurate ball by serving over

-the net, therefore it is preferable for the server/tosser to step on
+Therefore it is preferable for the server/tosser to step on

 the box somewhere in the middle of the court and serve/toss the over